 - Follow seed packet instructions for planting depth and spacing.
 Some seeds require light to germinate and prefer to be sown directly on top of the soil.
 Others need to be buried.
 The general rule for planting seeds is that they should be planted three times as deep as the diameter of the seed.
 But there's no need to get out the tape measure; seeds aren't all that picky and will often germinate regardless of soil depth.

 - Keep the soil evenly moist.
 If you do only one of the things on this list, it needs to be this.
 Nothing hampers germination more than letting your soil dry out.
 You do need to be a bit careful about how you water, though.
 A strong blast from the hose will either wash your seeds completely out of the bed or mess up the spacing if you surface-sowed them.
-Use a "shower" setting on a hose wand, or a "rose" fitting on a watering can to get a gentle flow of water for your seeds.
+Use a "shower" setting on a hose wand or a "rose" fitting on a watering can in order to get a gentle flow of water for your seeds.

 - Mark where you planted your seeds.
-This is important whether you plant new annual or perennial seeds in an established bed or sowed a few different veggie seeds in your edible garden.
+This is important whether you planted new annual or perennial seeds in an established bed or sowed a few different veggie seeds in your edible garden.
 Marking where you planted what does two important things: it prevents you from mistakenly pulling what you thought were weeds but, in truth, were your seedlings, and it lets you keep close tabs on how things are coming along.

 - Know what your seedlings will look like.
 After they've germinated, it's often hard to tell a weed from say, a tomato.
 There are websites you can reference to see what certain seedlings look like, and some seed packets have photos or drawings on them as well.
 Knowing what your seedlings look like will not only prevent you from pulling them by mistake but will also allow you to get rid of weed seedlings that will compete with your seedlings for water and nutrients.